Podčetrtek

 What to do

-Visit the **Olimje Monastery** — the Pauline foundation includes the 17th-century baroque church, the 1675 pharmacy (one of the oldest functioning pharmacies in Europe, now a museum of herbal medicine), and the chocolate workshop where the monks make a regional confection.
-Spend half a day at **Terme Olimia** for the thermal pools, the saunas and the wellness infrastructure (advance reservation recommended for the Orhidelia adult-only complex).
+Visit the **Olimje Monastery**: the Pauline foundation includes the 17th-century baroque church, the 1675 pharmacy (one of the oldest functioning pharmacies in Europe, now a museum of herbal medicine), and the chocolate workshop where the monks make a regional confection.
+Spend half a day at **Terme Olimia** for the thermal pools and saunas (advance reservation recommended for the Orhidelia adult-only complex).
 Climb to **Podčetrtek Castle** for the views and the partly-restored interior with the café (open since 2024).
 Visit the **Jelenov greben** deer park 4 km north of the village.
 Drive the **Šentjur-Bizeljsko wine road** with two or three cellar stops including a Repnice cellar tasting.
-The cross-border **Pohod prijateljstva** Friendship Walk (May) is the year's regional cultural-tourism anchor — a 12 km loop across the Slovenian-Croatian border villages.
+And in May, walk the cross-border **Pohod prijateljstva**, the Friendship Walk, a 12 km loop across the Slovenian-Croatian border villages and the year's regional cultural-tourism anchor.

 Respect

-The Olimje Monastery is a working religious community (Pauline Order, Roman Catholic) — modest dress and quiet voices in the church, photography permitted in the pharmacy museum but not in the active sanctuary.
+The Olimje Monastery is a working religious community (Pauline Order, Roman Catholic): modest dress and quiet voices in the church, photography permitted in the pharmacy museum but not in the active sanctuary.
 The pharmacy is one of the oldest in Europe and contains fragile original-period jars and equipment; follow the curator's instructions and do not touch the displays.
 The Sotla riverine landscape includes Natura 2000 protected areas (otter habitat, river-fish breeding zones); stay on marked paths.
-Terme Olimia is a serious health-and-wellness operation with adult-only sections; the saunas follow Central European naked-bathing etiquette.
-The Slovenian-Croatian border at Podčetrtek has been open since both countries joined Schengen (Slovenia 2007, Croatia 2023) — cross-border walking and cycling is fully practical, but border-region courtesies (Slovenian dober dan on one side, Croatian dobar dan on the other) are appreciated.
+Terme Olimia is a serious health-and-wellness operation with adult-only sections, and the saunas follow Central European naked-bathing etiquette.
+The Slovenian-Croatian border at Podčetrtek has been open since both countries joined Schengen (Slovenia 2007, Croatia 2023), so cross-border walking and cycling is fully practical, but border-region courtesies (Slovenian dober dan on one side, Croatian dobar dan on the other) are appreciated.

 Practical notes